espruino/EspruinoDocs/info/Power Consumption.md

 * Have called ```setDeepSleep(1)```
 * Not be connected to USB
 * Not have any data waiting to be sent down Serial or USB
-* Have no pending callbacks from setIntervals/setTimeout that are **less than 1.5 seconds** away.
+* Have no pending callbacks from setIntervals/setTimeout that are **less than 1.5 seconds** away (this is less on the [[Pico]]).
 Espruino uses the real time clock for wakeups, and the RTC can only wake up on a second by second basis.
+* Not have any [[Waveform]]s running, and not have a `digitalPulse(...)` command that is yet to finish

 **Note:** Espruino won't enter deep sleep as soon as you execute ```setDeepSleep(1)```.
-It'll wait until it doesn't have anything to do, and then it'll enter it.
+It'll wait until all the bullet points above are satisfied, and then it'll enter it.
 For example you can type ```setDeepSleep(1)``` while you're connected to your PC via USB, and Espruino will only enter deep sleep mode once you unplug from USB.

+`setDeepSleep(...)` sets a flag internally - so you only need to call it once (not each time you want to go to sleep).

 Examples
 -------